Hoppers 101: Fly Fishing With Hopper Flies For Large Trout

 When to Fly Fish Hopper Flies

-With the summer heat and very little rain, the streams are extremely low.
+With the summer heat and very little rain, the streams are low.
 This pushes trout to find cover and safety in deep pools and undercut banks along the sides.
 You still will find trout in skinny water at the front and tail end of pools.
 These trout will likely be the more active feeders in the section and more likely to take a chance on your hopper fly.

 I usually go out in the late afternoon when the grass is dry.
 As soon as the morning dew is up the grasshoppers start to come out.